mehtaculous/randao-avs/README.md

-# Randao Service Manager
+# Randao AVS

-Welcome to the RandaoAVS.
+Welcome to the Randao AVS.

-This project is a simple AVS where consumers can request a random number from a future block.
+This project is a simple AVS where consumers can request a random number from a future block difficulty.

 Here is the current flow for this AVS: